simd-everywhere/simde/README.md

 [![Travis](https://api.travis-ci.org/nemequ/simde.svg?branch=master)](https://travis-ci.org/nemequ/simde) [![AppVeyor](https://ci.appveyor.com/api/projects/status/1f3wp712w1ium5vi/branch/master?svg=true)](https://ci.appveyor.com/project/quixdb/simde/branch/master) [![Codecov](https://img.shields.io/codecov/c/github/nemequ/simde.svg)](https://codecov.io/gh/nemequ/simde)

-There are currently full implementations of the following instruction
+There are currently complete implementations of the following instruction
 sets:

  * MMX
  * SSE
  * SSE2
  * SSE3
+ * SSSE3

-For progress information on other ISA extensions, see the [instruction-set-support](https://github.com/nemequ/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker.
+As well as partial support for many others; see the [instruction-set-support](https://github.com/nemequ/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker for details on progress.
 If you'd like to be notified when an instruction set is available you may subscribe to the relevant issue.

 If you have a project you're interested in with SIMDe but we don't yet support all the functions you need, please file an issue with a list